arbabnazar/ansible-roles/README.md

 ### To use any Role:

-Edit the `site.yml` file, mentioned the role that you want to use and then run this command:
+Edit the `hosts` file, enter the server ip/name on which you want to deploy the role(s).
+Then modify the `site.yml` file, mentioned the role that you want to use and then run this command:
 ```
 ansible-playbook -i hosts -u arbab site.yml
 ```